danielrozenblum/sac-operator/README.md

 1. download dependencies:`$ go get -d ./...`
 2. build: `$ make build`

-After changing any CRD implementation, you will need to generate the CRD templates using `$ make manifests` and then `$ make generate`
+After changing any CRD implementation, you will need to generate the CRD templates using `$ make manifests`
+`$ make generate`

 ## Local Development
 1. Configure your Kubernetes cluster.
 The simple way to configure it is by installing Docker Desktop and enable Kubernetes in the Preferences page.